ESG Questionnaire Response - Ninety One

 The following chart provides an overview of the governance of our sustainability approach across InvestAdvocate and Inhabit:

 Our Sustainability team is the central custodian of the firm-wide sustainability framework and ecosystem.
 They report into the Sustainability Committee which is responsible for the internal oversight of sustainability, including monitoring progress and ensuring alignment of focus, strategy and integrity through the business.
-The Sustainability Committee reports to the Executive Management team, which in turn reports to the Ninety One Board and the Sustainability, Social and Ethics Committee (SS&E).
+The Sustainability Committee reports to the Chief Executive Office, which in turn reports to the Ninety One Board and the Sustainability, Social and Ethics Committee (SS&E).

 A detailed description of each of the functions mentioned above and how they assist with ESG integration and analysis across the firm is given in the following table: